Perry Norris, Executive Director

 Greyson Howard, Communications Marketing Director

 Greyson has lived and worked in Truckee since 2006, starting off as a reporter at the local newspaper and working in a variety of communications roles in the region.
-A National Outdoor Leadership School graduate, Greyson has a BS in English from UC Davis.
+A National Outdoor Leadership School graduate, Greyson has a BA in English from UC Davis.
 He skis, hikes, climbs and mountain bikes with his wife, Lynn Baumgartner, and enjoys photography and videography.